Just Do It, Again

 When L’Oreal bought The Body Shop, it pushed the latter decisively into online sales much like Nike, only to alienate its long-standing culture of highly engaging showrooms.

 ITC’s iconic Wills Filter brand found a way to maintain and grow its core in the 1980s through its legendary “Made for Each Other” platform, unimaginable at that time.
 So has Marlboro, keeping its core alive, even to date.
 In order to bring in new smokers in its fold, ITC made Wills more aspirational by associating itself with its more evolved users.
-The Polish joke book print campaign featuring the Nawab of Pataudi and his wife Sharmila ran for years imbuing the brand the much needed aspirations feel.
-It also created one of the most coveted surrogate “Made for Each Other” couples contest and leveraged the concept of MFEO holidays.
+The Polish Joke Book print campaign featuring Joya Dutt and Monu Basu ran for years imbuing the brand the much needed aspirations feel.
+It also created one of the most coveted surrogate “Made for Each Other” couples contest—Tiger Pataudi and Sharmila Tagore were judges—and leveraged the concept of MFEO holidays.

 A study by Bain Consulting shows that organisations that strengthen and stick to their core have a far greater ability to sustain growth in periods of uncertainty.
 (It is thus surprising that a former CEO of Bain in his new role at Nike made the same strategic error that his firm advised others against.)